 ETHOLEN, TEXAS.
 Etholen was on the Southern Pacific Railroad four miles west of Sierra Blanca in south central Hudspeth County.
 According to one source a post office had been opened and closed there before 1884, although other sources hold that the community was not established until around 1885.
 Etholen seems to have been little more than a railroad station; in 1945 its population was fewer than twenty-five, and it no longer appeared on maps of the area by the mid-1960s.
 The community was reportedly named for the Etholen Knobs, a nearby cluster of buttes.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Martin Donell Kohout, "ETHOLEN, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hve36.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Martin Donell Kohout, "ETHOLEN, TX," accessed February 23, 2020, http://www.tshaonline.org/handbook/online/articles/hve36.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.